jupyterhub/jupyterhub/docs/source/spawners.md

 [Spawner]: https://github.com/jupyter/jupyterhub/blob/master/jupyterhub/spawner.py

 ## Writing a custom spawner

 If you are interested in building a custom spawner, you can read [this tutorial](http://jupyterhub-tutorial.readthedocs.io/en/latest/spawners.html).

+## Exposing resource limits & guarantees

+Some spawners allow setting CPU / Memory limits and / or guarantees on the spawned single-user servers.
+Such spawners should expose the limits/guarantees to the single-user servers via environment variables.

+### Limits

+If limits are being enforced, the following environment variables should be set in the single-user notebooks' environment:

+* `LIMIT_MEM`: Maximum amount of memory the single user notebook is allowed to use, specified in integer bytes.
+* `LIMIT_CPU`: Maximum number of 'cpu cores' a single user notebook is allowed to use, specified as a float.
+For example, `1.0` allows you to use one CPU core, `0.5` half a CPU core, `4.0` four CPU cores, etc.

+If no resource limits are being enforced, these env variables should just not be set.
+Limits are also not guarantees - there are no guarantees that a single user notebook can use all the resources up to its limit.

+If other resources are being limited, it is useful for the spawner to put a suitable value in an environment variable that starts with `LIMIT_`.

+### Guarantees

+Some spawners offer guarantees that specific resources will be available to the single-user notebook.
+These are probably reserved in some form in the underlying cluster system.

+If guarantees are provided by the spawner, the following environment variables should be set in the single-user notebooks' environment:

+* `GUARANTEE_MEM`: Minimum amount of memory that the single user notebook is guaranteed to be able to use, specified in integer bytes.
+* `GUARANTEE_CPU`: Minimum number of 'cpu cores' a single-user notebook is allowed to use, specified as a float.

+If other resources are being guaranteed, it is useful for the spawner to put a suitable value in an environment variable that starts with `GUARANTEE_`.